 Cisco IM and Presence Service clusters support single-server as well as multi-server configurations.
-Table 20-4 lists the hardware platform requirements for the Cisco IM and Presence Service as well as the maximum number of users supported per platform.
-The maximum number of users supported for a Cisco IM and Presence cluster is based on the hardware being used in the deployment.
-For example, if a Cisco IM and Presence cluster is deployed with three Cisco MCS 7825 servers, each forming their own subcluster, a total of 6,000 users would be supported.
-The maximum number supported for a Cisco IM and Presence cluster is 45,000 users.
+The maximum number of users supported for a Cisco IM and Presence cluster is based on the platform being used in the deployment.
+For example, if a Cisco IM and Presence cluster is deployed with three 2,000 Users OVA templates, each forming their own subcluster, then a total of 6,000 users would be supported.
+For a Cisco IM and Presence cluster, the maximum number of full UC users supported is 45,000 and the maximum number of IM-only users supported is 75,000.
+For a complete list of platform requirements for the Cisco IM and Presence Service, as well as the maximum number of users supported per platform, refer to the documentation available at http://docwiki.cisco.com/wiki/Virtualization_for_Unified_CM_IM_and_Presence